thesmartwon/OpenChess-Python/README.md

     - See lessons.txt
 - Cannot analyze multiple games at once (or is very finicky).
 - Lack of mobile support.
-    - There are no good apps on Android/iOS that will train from beginner to NM level.
+    - There are no good apps on Android/iOS that will train someone from beginner to FM level given that they have enough dedication.
 After release 1.0, all my attention will be turned to an Android/iOS release.

 ## Roadmap
 I want to make Open Chess the perfect companion for lichess.org, and chess training in general.
+Below is what I'm going to do next.

-Base
+### Base
-- (done) Pieces follow rules
+1. (done) Board follows rules
+	- Board editing
-- (done) Movetree
+2. (done) Movetree
-- (done) Engine analysis pane
+3. (done) Engine analysis pane
+	- Add variation to game
+	- Computer gauge
+	- Make tableview instead of long text
-- (in progress) Full variation support
+4. (in progress) Full variation support
-- Game commentating (drawing arrows, circles, and squares various for youtube videos/lessons)
+	- Editing game headers
 	- Game annotating (some graphical buttons and icons for game annotators to make and view annotated pgns)
+	- Opening type as header
+	- White/black resign buttons
+	- +/- pawns in moveTree
+5. Game commentating (drawing arrows, circles, and squares various for youtube videos/lessons)
-- Advantage over time graph
+6. Advantage over time graph
-- Endgame explorer (and some theory training)
+7. Endgame explorer (and some theory training)
-- Opening explorer (and some theory training) Essential
+8. Opening explorer (and some theory training)

+### After Base
+1. Code purging/bug handling/making unit tests

+### Essential
-- Lesson plans for Beginner/Intermediate/Expert
+1. Lesson plans for Beginner/Intermediate/Expert
 	- Tactics puzzles (lots of mate in X)
 	- Endgame puzzles
 	- Opening puzzles
-- Practice against the engine between lessons.
+2. Practice against the engine between lessons.
 Have the machine try out many different decent moves
-- Game analysis like lichess', except live
+3. Game analysis like lichess', except live

-Icing
+### Icing
-- A page about how Stockfish works
+1. A page about how Stockfish works
-- Convenient game library with searching
+2. Convenient game library with searching
-- Statistics and stat tracking on nearly EVERYTHING.
+3. Statistics and stat tracking on nearly EVERYTHING.
 Personal profile page.
 Lots of graphs.

 Check back often to see the progress!

 ## Deploying
-Eventually, I will be using pyqtdeploy and SIP.
+Eventually, I will be using SIP and pyqtdeploy.
 It will be a pain, but worth it.